quantizationbit/Patterns/README.md

 generated filename.
 Helpful if you're making batches of related patterns.
 -r <num> -g <num> -b <num> are optional scale factors to use if you want other than white output.
 For example to make Cyan colored output use -r 0.0  -g 1.0 -b 1.0.
-The file name is generated roughly from the parameter values used.
+-2020 will matrix the pixels to Rec 2020 D65 (assuming they are P3D65 to start) The file name is generated roughly from the parameter values used.
 ```